 Following her graduation, Jinty moved to Chicago, Illinois to study with Almita Vamos and serve as her teaching assistant.
 Prior to winning the audition with ATLYS for Lincoln Center Stage, Jinty played with the Civic Orchestra of Chicago and was able to collaborate and learn from members of the Chicago Symphony, Riccardo Muti, and Yo-Yo Ma.

 Violinist Sabrina Tabby, from Philadelphia, developed a fondness for chamber music at a very young age, playing regularly with her twin sister, a cellist.
 In high school, they were featured on National Public Radio’s “From the Top” radio series and television show at Carnegie Hall.
 At Bard College Conservatory of Music, Sabrina performed across four continents, as concertmaster of and soloist with the Conservatory Orchestra, in chamber music, as well as in various baroque and new music ensembles.
 In addition to her degree in performance, Sabrina also received a Bachelor’s degree in French Studies.
 She continued throughout her Master’s Degree from Northwestern to be recognized for her fine playing as a soloist and chamber musician.
 A founding member of the NYC-based new music ensemble, Contemporaneous, she is prominently featured on Innova Recordings album “Stream of Stars: Music of Dylan Mattingly.”
 Sabrina continues to travel the world actively seeking to play music of all styles, often with her husband, conductor and violist Ernesto Estigarribia.
-She made her solo debut in Paraguay this past July with the Orquesta Sinfonica del Congreso Nacional de Paraguay, and joining the Quad City Symphony Orchestra’s violin section.
+She made her solo debut in Paraguay in July of 2018 with the Orquesta Sinfonica del Congreso Nacional de Paraguay and joining the Quad City Symphony Orchestra’s violin section.
 When not performing, practicing, or teaching, Sabrina’s favorite activity is concocting (and devouring) delicious plant-based creations in the kitchen.

 Philadelphia native Genevieve Tabby, first picked up the cello after being inspired by her twin sister’s violin lessons at the age of eight.
 Since then, she continues to perform alongside her sister in performance and events.
 She was a repeated performer on NPR's "From the Top" series and television show at Carnegie Hall, and a repeated semifinalist in the Fischoff International Chamber Music Competition.